archie252000/MarvelCharacterRecognitionUsingGANs/README.md

-The photos generated to learn looks meaningless at first instance but if we take a closer look a the examples we can clearly see the model has learned to make some edges and form comic book like patters.
+The photos generated to learn looks meaningless at first instance but if we take a closer look a the examples we can clearly see the model has learned to make some edges and form comic book like patterns.

 The data set is not provided due to privacy reasons.